 You can vary this dish very easily.
 Just substitute the ingredients which are not your favorite for something you are fond of.
 Substitute garlic for lemon, olive paste for salt, thyme for parsley, for example.
 Or add your preferred herbs and spices.

-Instead of extra virgin olive oil — which has quite a strong taste — you can use milder tasting organic extra virgin coconut oil.
+Instead of extra virgin olive oil — which has quite a strong taste — you can use milder tasting organic extra virgin coconut oil or light olive oil.
 Just melt the oil gently before combining it with other ingredients.
-Or, use melted organic butter instead of oil for a delicious buttery flavor.
+Or, use simply melted butter instead of oil for a delicious buttery flavor.

 If you don’t like a strong flavor of lemon, you can reduce the amount of lemon juice with one or even two tablespoons.